godaddy/gasket/packages/gasket-plugin-cypress/README.md

 - Before running `npm run cypress` or `npm run cypress:headless`, make sure the server is running in a separate terminal tab.
 You can start the server by running `npm run start:local` or `next start`.
-- Before starting the server for the first time, you must run `gasket build` or `npm run build` to ensure that all necessary assets are built and available for testing.
+- Before starting the server for the first time, you must run `npm run build` to ensure that all necessary assets are built and available for testing.